 Feminism is being used by some states as a political proxy to gloss over economic policies that hurt women, meanwhile, grass roots women’s rights activism is looking for new ways to reach parliament.
 Jennifer Allsopp reports from UK Feminista Summer School 2012

 Lately, one might be fooled into thinking that feminism has had a revival in mainstream British politics.
 We are told that Prime Minister David Cameron is the “most feminist leader the Conservative party has ever had” and a new generation of ‘feminist Tories’ is on the rise.
 They are out to rescue left wing feminists from their post-capitalist ‘utopias’ with a healthy dose of pragmatism; they want to ‘convert’ us and make us realise that we need to settle for “achievable small changes within a flawed system rather than holding out for revolutionary dreams”.
-The Conservative Liberal Democrat coalition government is using this free-market feminism to justify economic policies which hurt women.
+The Conservative Liberal Democrat coalition government is using this free-market feminism to justify economic policies that hurt women.
 In this respect it can be seen as a form of ‘state feminism’ – a feminism sanctioned by the state.
 This state feminism is not to be confused with the all too absent feminisation of the British state.

 Judging by the response of 300 participants at a Summer School held in Bristol this weekend by UK Feminista, a national grass-roots “movement of ordinary men and women campaigning for gender equality”, many remain unconvinced by the current government’s commitment to women’s rights.
 The number of feminist activist groups has doubled since the coalition came to power in 2010 and many feminists are becoming explicitly radicalised by the frustrations wrought by austerity policies, attacks on women’s reproductive rights and the increasing objectification of women’s bodies; they are turning to alternative and creative means to influence change.
 Whilst this is something to celebrate, it also reveals a crisis in British politics.
 The government appears to be breaking political trust between the state and women, putting many feminists off politics with a capital P.